 Zecca and Ardolino are adventurous–if something comes up along their travels, they don’t back away.
 But Zecca is the first to admit her fear.

 “I’m afraid of heights,” Zecca said.
 “But Nancy makes me try everything.”

 “I can do the zip-lining.
 I’m afraid of climbing up or down or jumping off the towers,” Zecca said.

 A few years ago, Ardolino, Zecca, and a few friends rented a cabin on Howard Prairie Lake near Crater Lake National Park and went zip-lining.
 They had to jump off a three-story tower and slowly lower to the ground at the end of the ride—the idea of jumping paralyzed Zecca with fear.

 “It got cold and dark,” Ardolino laughed.
 “There were no helicopters to take her down.
 No tour guide to tandem jumps with her.”

 “I told her we’d sleep on the tower with her,” Ardolino said.
 “I don’t know how long it took for us to talk her down, but we finally got her off the tower.”

 Zecca admitted she’s better at overcoming her fears as time goes by with Ardolino’s help.

-At the end of the stern warning, Ardolino’s daughter Amber, age 12, flew out of the raft.
+Ardolino’s daughter Amber, age 12, flew out of the raft at the end of the stern warning.
 Panic set in as Amber’s boyfriend couldn’t grab her vest in the turbulent water.
 Finally, Ardolino said the guide screamed, “Just pull her in any way you can.”
 Although Amber didn’t suffer dislocation or damage, Ardolino had overwhelming feelings as they pulled her child to safety; the trip could have had an unthinkable outcome.